How to Create a Fraud Prevention Plan for Your Business

 A preferred policy will cover both the crimes committed by your employees, as well as third-party criminal activity that causes losses to your business.

 Keep in mind that a crime policy will not cover any business interruption caused by fraud.
-Sometimes the disruption and chaos created by fraudulent activity can force a business to shut down for a certain period, which is why investing in a business interruption policy is a good idea.
+Sometimes, the disruption and chaos created by fraudulent activity can force a business to shut down for a certain period, so investing in a business interruption policy is a good idea.

-This is why it’s also essential to obtain cyber liability insurance to ensure that you’re protected from digital exposures.
-The right cyber policy will do two things; reimburse you for the losses you suffered from the attack and pay for defense costs and settlements if you’re held liable for any damages suffered by customers as the result of a data breach.
+This is why it’s also essential to obtain cyber liability insurance to protect you from digital exposures.
+The right cyber policy will do two things: reimburse you for the losses you suffered from the attack and pay for defense costs and settlements if you’re held liable for any damages suffered by customers due to a data breach.

 The best course of action is to contact a trusted insurance broker or agent to discuss your exposures in order to craft the right insurance plan for your needs.
 This will ensure that your business is fully protected and properly insulated from the expensive reality of fraud.

-If you want to understand your fraud coverage needs better, you can reach out to one of our expert brokers at any time.
+If you want to better understand your fraud coverage needs, you can contact one of our expert brokers at any time.

 The Limits Of Fraud Prevention